There are two broad types of travel-related coverage for those leaving the United States:

 Short-term medical insurance may be appropriate for the millions of U.S. residents who travel outside the U.S. every year.
 Those who travel outside of America may be going beyond the boundaries of their medical insurance without knowing it, according to Clements International, a provider of international insurance policies.

 Travelers may wish to consider short-term medical insurance if they’re traveling outside of the United States for an extended vacation or business trip.
 To determine whether it’s necessary, check if a domestic health insurance policy covers out-of-country travel.
-If not, short-term medical insurance provides coverage for illnesses or medical evacuation that occurs while traveling outside of the United States.
+If not, short-term medical insurance provides coverage for illnesses or medical evacuation while traveling outside the U.S.

 International travelers face the same insurance risks (and sometimes additional risks) while outside the country that they do while stateside.
 Life insurance issued in the U.S. may not be available on the same basis while a person is traveling for an extended period.
 Check on the validity of life insurance coverage as part of the travel-planning process.